iluxonchik/rfc-bibtex/README.md

 # Installation/Requirements

+You can use `pip` to install this command-line tool:

+    pip install rfc-bibtex

-Simply clone this repository or download the `rfc-bibtex.py`.
+Alternatively, you can clone this repository or download the `rfc-bibtex.py`.
 This tool has no external dependencies, so as long as you have `Python 3.x` installed, everything should work fine.